Leverage metrics provided by ZDM Proxy

 Proxy-level metrics

-• Read Latency: total latency measured by the ZDM Proxy (including post-processing like response aggregation) for read requests.
-This metric has two labels (reads_origin and reads_target): the label that has data will depend on which cluster is receiving the reads, i.e. which cluster is currently considered the primary cluster.
-This is configured by the ZDM Proxy Automation through the variable primary_cluster, or directly through the environment variable ZDM_PRIMARY_CLUSTER of the ZDM Proxy.
+• Read Latency: Total latency measured by ZDM Proxy per read request, including post-processing, such as response aggregation.
+This metric has two labels: reads_origin and reads_target.
+The label that has data depends on which cluster is receiving the reads, which is the current primary cluster.

 • Throughput (same structure as the previous latency metrics):